跳到主要内容

 }

-Hooks (/middlewares)
+Hooks (middleware)

 Middleware (also called pre and post hooks) are functions which are passed control during execution of asynchronous functions.
 Middleware is specified on the schema level and is useful for writing plugins (source).
 Calling pre() or post() after compiling a model does not work in Mongoose.
 To register a hook before model registration, use the forFeatureAsync() method of the MongooseModule along with a factory provider (i.e., useFactory).
 With this technique, you can access a schema object, then use the pre() or post() method to register a hook on that schema.
 See example below: